 All patients starting ART, or already on ART, and who have not yet received TB Preventive Therapy (TPT) should be considered for TPT.

-- Prior to initiating TPT, active TB should be ruled out through a clinical evaluation and by testing for TB. - If the client is asymptomatic, TPT initiation need not be delayed if TB GeneXpert results are outstanding.
+Prior to initiating TPT, active TB should be ruled out by screening for TB symptoms.
+A TST is not required prior to starting TPT.
+TB testing strategies will vary by age as younger children cannot spontaneously expectorate sputum.